julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **The sentinel at the gate.**

 British, Slavic, and Appalachian witches agree—yarrow keeps the wrong kind of people and spirits away.

-Its feathery leaves were sewn into sachets and tucked into beds to prevent spiritual attack.
+Its feathery leaves were sewn into sachets and **tucked into beds to prevent spiritual attack**.
 In Scottish folklore, yarrow was placed under pillows to protect sleeping children from being taken by the fae.

 Some witches say that if yarrow grows near your door, your home is already blessed.